Number of Motorcyclists and Fatalities on the Rise

 Insurance coverage can apply differently to motorcycles, as they are not considered motor vehicles for the purpose of no-fault insurance.
 This can cause confusion for the policy-holder, and when the policy-holder is uncertain, the insurance company has a significant advantage.
 The attorneys at Rhoads & Rhoads are experienced in all unique motorcycle insurance and liability issues, including personal injury protection (PIP) coverage, uninsured motorist (UM/UIM), and all liability related issues.

-Once on the case, the attorneys at Rhoads & Rhoads immediately start investigating the accident.
+Once on the case, the attorneys at Rhoads & Rhoads personal injury law firm will immediately start investigating the accident.
 We work closely with experienced expert witnesses, those who reconstruct accidents, and your medical doctors.
 We do a thorough investigation of every accident identifying any witnesses and collecting all evidence.

 Owensboro and Madisonville Truck Accident Lawyers — No Recovery, No Fee

-With offices in Owensboro and Madisonville, Rhoads & Rhoads represents motorcycle accident victims throughout Western Kentucky.
+With offices in Owensboro and Madisonville, Rhoads & Rhoads represents motorcycle accident and wrongful death victims throughout Western Kentucky and surrounding areas.
 We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
 We get paid only if we win or settle your case, so there is NO RISK involved.